Aspectize/FullCalendar/README.md

 - LeftButtons: define the header left buttons.
 Default is prev,next today.
 - CenterButtons: define the header center buttons.
 Default is title.
 - RightButtons: define the header right buttons.
 Default is month,agendaWeek,agendaDay listMonth.
-- WeekEnds: if trus, display Saturdays and Sundays.
+- WeekEnds: if true, display Saturdays and Sundays.
 Default is true.
 - WeekNumbers: if true, display Week Numbers.
 Default is true.